pepkit/peppy/docs/docs/cluster-computing.md

 ```

 Each section within `compute` defines a "compute package" that can be activated.
-By default, the package named `default` will be used, which in this example is identical to the `local` package.
+By default, the package named `default` will be used, which in this example is identical to the `loc` package.
 You can make your default whatever you like.
 You may then choose a different compute package on the fly by specifying the `--compute` option: ``looper run --compute PACKAGE``.
-In this case, `PACKAGE` could be either `local` (which would do the same thing as the default, so doesn't change anything) or `slurm`,
+In this case, `PACKAGE` could be either `loc` (which would do the same thing as the default, so doesn't change anything) or `slurm`,
 which would run the jobs on SLURM, from queue `queue_name`.
 You can make as many compute packages as you wish (for example, to submit to different SLURM partitions).